PA COVID-19 Update Thursday AM

 The department has seen significant increases in the number of COVID-19 cases among younger age groups, particularly 19 to 24-year-olds.
 An alert was sent to healthcare providers about the changing COVID-19 case demographics.
 Increases among 19 to 24-year-olds from April to present in November are available below:

-NE – 6 percent of cases in April to nearly 14 percent of cases so far in November;
+NE – 6 percent of cases in April to approximately 13 percent of cases so far in November;

-SW – Approximately 5 percent of cases in April to approximately 11 percent of cases so far in November;
+SW – Approximately 5 percent of cases in April to nearly 11 percent of cases so far in November;

-NW – Nearly 7 percent of cases in April to approximately 11 percent of cases so far in November; and
+SC – Approximately 7 percent of cases in April to nearly 9 percent of cases so far in November; and

-SC – Approximately 7 percent of cases in April to approximately 9 percent of cases so far in November.
+NW – Nearly 7 percent of cases in April to nearly 12 percent of cases so far in November.

 Provided Pennsylvania State Police enforcement data.